PlanZGit/TodoList/README.md

 IMPORTANT :

+    Todos data :
-- Application stores **todos** data in **localStorage**
+    - Application stores todos data in localStorage.

-- **todos** data will not save if noithing is pressed

     - To remove data from localStorage depends on user broswer.
 Inspect web browser check storage and delete.
+    - todos data will not save if noithing is pressed

 ## MVC - Model View Controller